N/A

 The order-to-cash process is important for two main areas of your business:

 • Internal: It is linked to the efficiency of your cashflow, internal resources, supply chain management and analytics.
+Effective cash management is crucial for ensuring that the O2C process contributes to your business’s financial health and liquidity.

 • External: The more frictionless it is, the better your customer experience.
 This helps with your customer relations and retention in the short and long-term.